Rape Aggression Defense (R.A.D.)

 R.A.D.
-(Rape Aggression Defense) is a self-defense course being offered through the Public Safety Office for all LVC women.
+(Rape Aggression Defense) is a self-defense course being offered each fall by staff in the Office of Public Safety for all women.
 The 11-hour course is designed to empower women, teach valuable defense skills, physical confrontation skills, and how to protect yourself.
 Participants are taught blocks and strikes, in addition to addressing risks to personal safety.

 - Course is offered at no charge but will be limited to a maximum of 14 female participants.

 - Course Dates: TBD